dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Challenge-Projects/1-Viva_Las_Vegas.md

         // Use the random number generator to draw a number in [1, 3] int winningCard = rng.nextInt(3) + 1;

-        // Check the winning condition
-        // Return true or false based on the outcome if (playerCard == winningCard) {
+        // Check the winning condition and print a result if (playerCard == winningCard) {
             System.out.println("That's the Red Queen!");
         } else {